macbre/now-playing-graph/README.md

 ## Why?

-As a fan of all Faroese aspects, I'm curius to know:
+As a fan of all Faroese aspects, I'm curious to know:

 * which artist is most frequently played?
 * which artist songs are played for the the longest time?